How to Open, Start and Replace Fob Batteries in Buick Vehicles

 Most Lincoln vehicles have a key hole visible at the back of the driver’s door handle.
 So, simply insert the key and turn, and you’re in!

-However, the 2017 Continental and 2020 Aviator bring a very new wrinkle into the mix.
+However, the 2017 Continental and then the 2020 Aviator and the 2024 Nautilus bring a very new wrinkle into the mix.
 The key hole is hidden by a spring-loaded cover and is in a very different location.
-The key hole has been placed in the chrome molding beneath the driver’s door mirror and behind the imprinted words ‘Continental’ or ‘Aviator’.
+The key hole has been placed in the chrome molding beneath the driver’s door mirror and behind the imprinted words ‘Continental’, ‘Aviator’ or ‘Nautilus’.
 Simply insert the key and turn to unlock the car.
 The door will spring open.
-No word on how well the key hole cover will behave in icy weather.
+We still in 2024 have no word on how well the key hole cover will behave in icy weather.

 In addition, the Navigator, updated in 2018, hides the keyhole in plain sight.
 The door handle is a single piece.
 The key hole is exposed by simply pulling the driver’s door handle away from the body of the car.
 It is seen angled outward at the back end of the handle.
 Insert the mechanical key and turn clockwise.
 Remove the key and release the handle.
 The door will open on the next pull.
 Note that the alarm will sound in a minute or so if the car is not started in time.